qemus/qemu-docker/readme.md

     ```

     Please note that even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.

+  * ### How can I connect with VNC?

+    To enable VNC, add the following lines to your compose file:

+    ```yaml
+    environment:
+      DISPLAY: "vnc"
+    ports:
+      - 5900:5900
+    ```

+    Afterwards you can connect with any VNC client to port 5900.

+  * ### How do I provide custom arguments to QEMU?

+    You can create the `ARGUMENTS` environment variable to provide additional arguments to QEMU at runtime:

+    ```yaml
+    environment:
+      ARGUMENTS: "-usbdevice tablet"
+    ```

 [build_url]: https://github.com/qemu-tools/qemu-docker/
 [hub_url]: https://hub.docker.com/r/qemux/qemu-docker/